lukeclopez/TheBookOfJashar/how-to-play.md

 As long as the tribe is faithful (the faith meter is halfway full or more), your soldiers will win!
 Each soldier will remove one time counter per turn.

-If your tribe is unfaithful (the faith meter is less than halfway full), your soldiers will not be able to make any progress.
-No time counters will be removed.
+If your tribe is unfaithful (the faith meter is less than halfway full), your soldiers will not be able to make any progress (No time counters will be removed)

+### Events and Direction

+Event cards and direction cards come with their own instructions.
+You'll know what to do!